cosmos/cosmos-sdk/docs/architecture/adr-040-storage-and-smt-state-commitments.md

 This ADR doesn't introduce any SDK level API changes.

-We change a storage layout, so storage migration and a blockchain reboot is required.
+We change the storage layout of the state machine, a storage migration and network upgrade is required to incorporate these changes.

 ### Positive